for people in all bodies

 What patient populations do you work with?

-We work with adults of all genders and keep inclusivity and accessibility at the core of our practice values.
+We work with adolescents and adults of all genders and keep inclusivity and accessibility at the core of our practice values.
 We are LGBTQ+ affirming, anti-racist, and fat positive.
-We do not accept adolescent clients at this time but are happy to provide a referral.

 Do you take insurance?
 What is your rate?